 In the absence of a regulation on servicing intervals, Plastimo recommends to have lifejackets serviced in our factory or approved stations every other year.

-In case of intensive or professional use, a minimum annual inspection is recommended.
+In case of intensive or professional use, a minimum annual inspection is required.

 For cruising, 50, 100 or 150 Newton lifejackets